Black hole thermodynamical entropy: Discussion and conclusion

 where

 $A_H$ being the event horizon area.
 It is important to stress that Eq.~\eqref{eq:qdeltaS_E_BHS} has \emph{not} been imposed in an \emph{ad hoc} manner just to transform $L^{d-1}$ into $L^d$\,: it has been derived from a new entropic functional, namely $S_{\delta}$.
 This entropy $S_{\delta}$ has been defined under the assumption that the current black-hole result $\ln W \propto A_{H}$ is correct.
-Also, by using the fact that $d/(d-1) > 0$, we verify that $S_{\delta=d/(d-1)}$ increases monotonically with $S_{BH}$.
-This may be seen as a consistent test in what concerns the second principle of the thermodynamics, namely that whenever $S_{BH}$ increases with time, $S_{\delta=d/(d-1)}$ does the same.
+Also, by using the fact that~$d/(d-1)~>~0$, we verify that $S_{\delta=d/(d-1)}$ increases monotonically with $S_{BH}$.
+This is consistent with the second principle of thermodynamics, namely that whenever $S_{BH}$ increases with time, so does $S_{\delta=3/2}$ (and the same happens in general with $S_{\delta=d/(d-1)}$).